-Our longest standing school partner has had Bearacade® units in their school buildings for 3 years now.
+Our longest standing partner has had Bearacade® units in their school buildings for 4 years now.
 They drill/practice with them quarterly and have never encountered debris concerns for a few reasons.

 - We detail that the Anchor Hole should be drilled at least 3.5” deep – much deeper than necessary for engagement

-- On many doorways, our schools place a small piece of cellophane tape over the Anchor Hole that is easily punctured when deploying the unit.
+- Some of our partner institutions place a small piece of cellophane tape over the Anchor Hole that is easily punctured when deploying the unit.

 - The janitorial staff is charged with inspection as well.

 - The quarterly drills help keep an eye on everything – since they are to fully deploy the units during those drills